 About me

-Starting in April 2024, I will be working as an interim professor at the University of Rostock.
-There, I will hold the interim professorship in the software engineering department.
-Until then, I am a lecturer at the Computer Engineering Group at the Institute of Embedded Systems.
-The institute belongs to the Hamburg University of Technology.
-Before working here, I was a research assistant and member of the software engineering group at the University of Bremen.
+Starting from October 2024, I am working as a full-time substitute professor for Secure Systems at the University of Bremen.
+In parallel, I am a lecturer at the Computer Engineering Group at the Institute of Embedded Systems.
+The institute belongs to the Hamburg University of Technology, and I am holding this tenured position since October 2021.
+During my time in Bremen, I reduced this position to a part-time position.
+Between April and July 2024, I was working as a substitute professor at the University of Rostock.
+There, I hold the interim professorship in the software engineering department.
+During this time, I paused my lectureship at Hamburg University of Technology.
+Before October 2021, I was a research assistant and member of the software engineering group at the University of Bremen.

 Research